Wood, Stone and You

 Apple 2 September-29 September

-Apple is associated with gentleness, strength, attractiveness, and a giving heart.
+Apple the Celtic birth tree for September and babies born within the autumnal equinox.
+Characterised by gentleness, strength, attractiveness, and a giving heart.
 Apple trees give abundantly, and wood smells good in a fire.
-In Celtic and American traditions, apple always links with motherhood and nurturing a feeling of being at home with plenty to eat.
+In Celtic cultures and American traditions, the apple always links with motherhood and nurtures a feeling of being at home with plenty to eat.

 Apples arrived in Britain with the Romans.
 Pilgrim fathers took seeds with them to their new home in America.
-Apples crop up in legends all the time, from Norse apples of immortality to William Tell splitting an apple and saving his son’s life.
+Apples crop up in legends all the time, from Norse apples of immortality to William Tell saving his son’s life.

 Emerald was for fertility and love.
 Today it represents patience, sense, and self-development.